 Medical documentation: information and guidance

-In order to tailor support to meet your individual needs we ask you to provide documentation as per the requirements noted below.
+In order to tailor our support to fully meet your individual needs, we ask you to provide medical documentation as per the Useful Documentation noted below.

 Having suitable documentation will help to inform the discussions we have with you regarding the reasonable adjustments that the University will make to support you.
 Such documentation will also be required if you wish to apply for the Disabled Student's Allowance (DSA).